Skip to content Skip to main navigation

 MA, MEd in Curriculum & Instruction: Educational Theory and Practice

 Develop your educational practice in curriculum design and pedagogy applicable to a wide range of formal and informal educational settings.
-Through engaging with educational theory, research, and philosophy, you will expand your understanding of curriculum development with a view to expanding your capacity to engage and lead in curriculum design attentive to socio-historical contexts in a variety of settings from K-12 schools, ECE and post-secondary to museums, art galleries, health care centres and forests.
-Succeed in promoting curriculum reform for decolonial transformation.
+Through engaging with educational theory, research, and philosophy, you will expand your understanding of curriculum development with a view to growing your capacity to engage and lead in curriculum design attentive to socio-historical contexts in a variety of settings from K-12 schools, ECE and post-secondary to museums, art galleries, health care centres and forests.
+Engage in curriculum reform for decolonial and equity-based educational transformation.

 PROGRAM OVERVIEW